Salem-1/inception/inception_documentation.md

 # Bism Ellah Elrahman Eraheem

 # Project specs:
-1-Project done in virtual machine
+Let's setup nginx on debian:10 then test then configure it inshalla 18-Configure domain name to points to my local IP address 19-The domain name must be ahsalem.42.fr
-2-All configuration files places in src folder 3-Makefile in the root of my directory,
+22-NGINX only entrypoint via port 443 (using TLSv1.2 or 1.3 protocol)
-4-Makefile setup the entire project using docker-compose.yml 5-Setting up infrastructure with different services in vm and must use docker compose
+24-NGINX connects to wordpress php container with port 9000 25-NGINX and wordpress php mount to wordpress volume

-6-Each image has same name as corrosponding service 7-Each service run in dedicated container
+10-Docker container contains NGINX with TLSv1.2 or TLSv1.3 (Done ssl_protocols TSLV1.3)

-8-Containers run in penultimate stable debian or alpine 9-Write Dockerfile for each service then call it in docker-compose.yml 10-Docker container contains NGINX with TLSv1.2 or TLSv1.3 11-Docker container with wordpress + php installed and configured without nginx 12-Docker container with MariaDB without NGINX 13-Volume contains wordpress database on the host machine in (/home/<login>/data) "I believe you will mount bind it to your volumes"
+11-Docker container with wordpress + php installed and configured without nginx 12-Docker container with MariaDB without NGINX 13-Volume contains wordpress database on the host machine in (/home/<login>/data) "I believe you will mount bind it to your volumes"